 We are more than 23 years on the web now - and counting.

 First release: August 1995 as the very first website of an architect's office in Switzerland ("Internet?
 What TF IS this??").
 It was a time the SonntagsZeitung was able to list all Swiss websites on just a couple of tabloid sized newspaper pages.
+There were only 23'500 sites online worldwide.
 This baby was a plain html-version with anchors.
 It featured a guestbook - and a web hit counter! (ever came across such a thing in the last dozen years or so?)
 Don't believe it?
 Check out the wayback machine (http://web.archive.org), and enter the URL mentioned below.
 It will take you back to 1999, at least.
 We still got a couple of floppies of the first edition - but there's no drive left.
 Actually, we submitted those as our entry when we were asked to join the BSA.
 They were not amused.

 June 1998: Mayor redesign, frames added